Two Conflux Technology Heat Exchangers on a white background

 We also have multiple research projects currently underway, both in-house and in collaboration with world-class material research institutions like Deakin University, The Innovative Manufacturing CRC (IMCRC), Institute for Frontier Materials.
 Projects are focused on further enhancing the performance and lifespan of Conflux heat exchangers via novel alloy development, surface coating technologies and process parameter development.
 Such projects are aimed at improving outcomes for Conflux customers and are backed up by significant amounts of analytical data to quantify material and component properties that may require certification.

-At Conflux we are enjoying the challenges that we currently face and are looking forward to working with our customers to open up new applications and fully leverage the benefits of AM for providing risk reduced compelling solutions to highly complex thermal management problems.
+At Conflux we are enjoying being at the forefront of helping define this new era and are looking forward to working with customers who are open to new applications and excited to fully leverage the benefits of AM for highly complex thermal management problems.

 Talk to us